Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-Latent-variable-models-in-JAX.md

 categories: machine-learning, latent-variables, jax
 usemathjax: true
 readtime: True
-image: /assets/images/shell.png
+image: /assets/images/shell_web.jpg
 excerpt_separator: <!--more-->
 ---

-In this post we'll recap the basics of latent variable models for density estimation/sampling.
-We'll implement two particular approaches in Jax - the importance weighted autoencoder and the recently proposed SUMO (Stochastically Unbiased Marginalization Objective).
-This will highlight how Jax differs from standard Autodiff frameworks in some major aspects. <!--more-->Finally, we end with the obligatory illustrative toy problem.
+In this post we'll examine applications of LVMs to density estimation/fast sampling.
+We'll implement two illustrative approaches in Jax, highlighting how Jax differs from standard Autodiff frameworks in some major aspects.<!--more--> In particular, we'll look at the importance weighted autoencoder and the recently proposed SUMO (Stochastically Unbiased Marginalization Objective).
+Finally, we end with the obligatory illustrative toy problem.
 There's a nice picture of my neighbour's cat at the end for some extra motivation.
 If you'd rather read code, check out the [associated repository on Github](https://github.com/justin-tan/density_estimation_jax).

 - Latent Variable Models
 - The Importance Weighted ELBO